foben/site/content/posts/mapping-appalachia.md

 and only place I visited in the "Ash Heap Region".
 Thankfully I had already equipped a gas mask which saved me from getting lung disease many times ...
 There was a Power Armor station here, but the game broke when I tried to enter the power armor.
 This area had _many_ high level Scorched.
-I also aquired a shotgun here.
+I also acquired a shotgun here.
   <img class="centered" src="/images/fallout76/photo_2018-11-02_00-15-45.jpg"/>
   <img class="centered" src="/images/fallout76/photo_2018-11-02_00-13-14.jpg"/>